 Staff and volunteers help students complete FAFSA.

 The FAFSA is the Free Application for Federal Student Aid.
 The FAFSA establishes a student's eligibility to receive federal, state, and private student financial aid.
 Federal student financial aid means grant, loan and work-study money for your education from the federal government.
 Federal student assistance programs can help pay for post-secondary education at an accredited college, technical, or vocational school.
-Students wish to apply for need-based scholarships from The Scholarship Fund of Alexandria, you must first submit the FAFSA.
+Students who wish to apply for need-based scholarships from the Scholarship Fund of Alexandria must first submit the FAFSA.
 The FAFSA can be submitted at www.FAFSA.ed.Gov.